Risk culture and vision

 As a regulatory measure introduced under the pandemic condition, the Bank was allowed to draw down 0.5% of the capital conservation buffer setting the regulatory minimum requirement as 8% for Tier I ratio and 12% for total capital ratio.

-As at 31 December 2020, DFCC Bank PLC maintained a healthy risk capital position of 10.82% Tier I capital ratio and 15.76% total capital ratio based on the Basel III regulatory guidelines.
-This demonstrates a cushion of about 2.8% and 3.76%, respectively, for Tier I and total capital over the minimum regulatory requirements.
+As at 31 December 2021, DFCC Bank PLC maintained a risk capital position of 9.305% Tier I capital ratio and 13.029% total capital ratio based on the Basel III regulatory guidelines.

 Capital adequacy measures the adequacy of the Bank’s aggregate capital in relation to the risk it assumes.
 The capital adequacy of the Bank has been computed under the following approaches of the Basel regulations which are currently effective in the local banking industry:

-BASEL III is the new global regulatory standard on managing capital and liquidity of banks which is currently in effect.
-With the introduction of BASEL III from mid 2017, the capital requirements of banks have increased with an aim to raise the quality, quantity, consistency and transparency of capital base and improve the loss absorbing capacity.
+BASEL III is the global regulatory standard on managing capital and liquidity of banks which is currently in effect.
+With the introduction of Basel III from mid-2017, the capital requirements of banks have increased with an aim to raise the quality, quantity, consistency and transparency of capital base and improve the loss absorbing capacity.

 The ICAAP demonstrates that the Bank has implemented methods and procedures to capture all material risks and adequate capital is available to cover such risks.
 This document integrates Pillar I and Pillar II processes of the Bank wherein Pillar I deals with regulatory capital, primarily covering credit, market and operational risks whilst Pillar II deals with economic capital involving all other types of risks.